karankotz/test-swagger/Cloudmesh/keyvaluestore/readme.md

 	* /api/setkeyvalue

-## Options for the Make file
+## Options for the running the swagger API with the make

 * Build and run the docker container and start the service with the following command.

-	make docker-all
+	make docker-start

-* To only build the docker container with the following command
+* To only build the docker container use the following command

 	make docker-build